 Autosomal dominant ataxias

 - Spinocerebellar ataxias.
-Researchers have labeled 28 autosomal dominant ataxia genes with the designation SCA1 through SCA28, generally numbered according to their order of discovery, and the number continues to grow.
+Researchers have labeled more than 20 autosomal dominant ataxia genes, and the number is likely to continue to grow.
 Cerebellar ataxia and cerebellar degeneration are common to all types, but other signs and symptoms, as well as age of onset, differ depending on the specific gene mutation.

 Autosomal recessive ataxias

 Ataxia-telangiectasia.
 This rare, progressive childhood disease causes degeneration in the brain and other body systems.
-Signs and symptoms usually appear by age 10.
 The disease causes immune system breakdown (immunodeficiency disease), which increases susceptibility to other diseases.
 It affects various organs.

 - Congenital cerebellar ataxia.
-This type refers to ataxia that results from damage to the cerebellum that's present at birth.
+This type of ataxia results from damage to the cerebellum that's present at birth.

-- Wilson's disease.
+- Wilson disease.
 People with this condition accumulate copper in their brains, livers and other organs, which can cause neurological problems, including ataxia.

 - Frequently asked questions about Fredreich's ataxia (FRDA).
 National Ataxia Foundation. http://www.ataxia.org/resources/publications.aspx.
-Accessed Dec.30, 2010.
+Accessed Nov.
+21, 2013.